Disclaimer

 Male Pomeranians are at risk for prostate problems and testicular cancer.
 The possibility of these problems can be greatly reduced or eliminated once the male Pom is neutered.

-Pomeranians have a glamorous thick, double coat.
-There is an undercoat of soft, thick, fluffy hair and a top coat of long, straight, shiny hair that’s harsh to the touch.
+Pomeranians have a glamorous, thick, double coat.
+There is an undercoat of soft, thick, fluffy hair and a long, straight, shiny top coat that’s harsh to the touch.
 Both male and female Poms require a lot of grooming.
 Pomeranians are considered to shed moderately.

 Pomeranian Gender Myths

-• Myth 1: Female Poms are easier to train than their male counterpart
+• Myth 1: Female Poms are easier to train than their male counterparts

 • Myth 2: Female Poms are more affectionate than their male counterpart

-This is perhaps the most common myth about Pomeranians and that’s actually untrue.
-The female Poms tend to bond quite early but they actually do bond with an individual rather than a family.
-Male Pomeranians will bond easily with as many persons in the family as possible, especially females.
-You can safely say that both male and female Pomeranians have a loving and affectionate temperament.
+This is perhaps the most common myth about Pomeranians, and that’s untrue.
+The female Poms tend to bond quite early, but they do bond with an individual rather than a family.
+Male Pomeranians, especially females, will bond easily with as many family members as possible.
+You can safely say that male and female Pomeranians have a loving and affectionate temperament.

 • Myth 3: Female Pomeranians don’t express dominant traits

 A common misconception is that girl Poms don’t possess dominant traits and are very easy-going.
-In reality, female Pomeranians often fight for dominance when they are in a kennel.
+In reality, female Pomeranians often fight for dominance in a kennel.
 Two female Pomeranians are more likely to get into fights than two male Pomeranians are.

 • Myth 4: Female Poms are easier to housebreak than male counterparts

-Both male and female Pomeranians have the same issues and can be house trained at the same pace.
-You just need to be consistent and show patience.
-Both male and female Poms can be housetrained in a few weeks and it is neither easy nor more difficult for any gender.
+Both male and female Pomeranians have the same issues and can be house-trained simultaneously.
+You need to be consistent and show patience.
+Both male and female Poms can be housetrained in a few weeks, and it is neither easy nor more difficult for any gender.

 Male Pomeranian Vs Female Pomeranian